 This article was first published on Global Convenience Store Focus.

-We were delighted with the opportunity to chat to industry veteran – Shiv Sahgal – Food and Refreshment Marketing Director for Unilever Malaysia who has over two decades FMCG experience across several Asian markets.
-We asked him what he knows for sure on the importance of innovation and communication in the online-to-offline (O2O) world of convenience retail, in order to drive consumer brand loyalty.
+We were delighted with the opportunity to chat with industry veteran – Shiv Sahgal – Food and Refreshment Marketing Director for Unilever Malaysia who has over two decades of FMCG experience across several Asian markets.
+We asked him what he knows for sure about the importance of innovation and communication in the online-to-offline (O2O) world of convenience retail, in order to drive consumer brand loyalty.
 His insights include the importance of authenticity, transparency and consistency in each product’s story and throughout the brand’s identity, as well as the role of direct communication strategies and developing new sales channels with consumers.

 Shiv Sahgal, Foods and Refreshment Marketing Director, Unilever Malaysia

 Sahgal describes the process of building product loyalty as akin to building friendship in the offline world.
 Trust takes time to build, and unless each product is relevant and solves a real problem, it simply won’t work.
 With access to extensive information online, not only does it take time, but consumers are increasingly demanding authentic and honest brands that truly STAND FOR something.
 Like all great companies, Unilever focuses considerable time and energy on understanding the “why” – essentially the insights driving their behaviour and why they do what they do (which is often quite different to what they SAY they will do).
 The clarity of “why” is critically important to ensure the effectiveness of Unilever’s €7bn annual global advertising spending.